rasbt/mlxtend/docs/sources/docs/regression/linear_regression.md

 mlxtend
-Sebastian Raschka, last updated: 06/10/2015
+Sebastian Raschka, last updated: 06/18/2015

 # Linear Regression

 > from mlxtend.regression import LinearRegression

-Implementation of ordinary least squares regression.
+Implementation of a linear regression model for performing ordinary least squares regression using one of the following three approaches:

+- normal equation (closed-form solution)
+- gradient descent
+- stochastic gradient descent